Burton Hatlen: Death

 Burton Hatlen died of pneumonia at the Eastern Maine Medical Center in Bangor, Maine, on January 21, 2008.
 He had been undergoing treatment for prostate cancer over the last 10 years.
 He was 71 years old and was survived by his second wife, Virginia Nees-Hatlen, his two daughters, Julia Hatlen (and partner Mark Hayes) and Inger Hatlen (and husband Joseph Daniels), stepdaughter Hedda Steinhoff, and granddaughter Solveig Daniels.
 In addition, he was survived by his brother Philip Hatlen, nieces and nephews, and other relatives in California and Norway.

-Author Stephen King told the Bangor Daily News in reaction to Hatlen's death that, "Burt was more than a teacher to me.
+Stephen King told the Bangor Daily News in reaction to Hatlen's death that, "Burt was more than a teacher to me.
 He was also a mentor and a father figure...He made people — and not just me — feel welcome in the company of writers and scholars, and let us know there was a place for us at the table."

 In 2014, Sagetrieb published a Festschrift for Burton Hatlen with essays by Marjorie Perloff, Barrett Watten, and others.